otatebe/chfs/doc/chfsd.8.md

 -h host
 : specify hostname, IP address or interface name and the port number.
 Before the port number, ':' is required.

+-b backend_dir
+: specify a backend directory to flush.

+-B subdir
+: specify a subdir that is considered to be a root directory in CHFS for the backend directory.

 -l log_file
 : specifies a log file.